What Does God Look Like According to the Bible?

 Jesus’ appearance

 When we talk about what Jesus looked like, we have to consider three different aspects: His appearance in the Old Testament, His appearance in the New Testament during His time on earth, and His appearance once glorified in heaven again.
-In each case, He shows up in human form to be able to relate to those He is seeking to reach.
+In each case, He shows up in human form to relate to those He is seeking to reach.

 The apostle Paul points out in Colossians 1:15 that Jesus is “the image of the invisible God” (ESV).
 This means that when we see Jesus, He must be, to some extent, a reflection of God the Father.